 After explaining the importance of the signal speed and propagation delay in a PCB transmission line, we are now going to talk about the transmission line effects, the critical length, the rise/fall time and when the length of an interconnection is to be considered as a controlled impedance transmission line.

 As we mentioned in our article about what a PCB transmission line is, for high-speed or high-frequency signals, we need to consider the transmission line effects.
 We can use a few thumb rules:

 In case of high-frequency analog signals, let the maximum frequency content in the signal =

 For analog signals, the critical length lc is defined as one-fourth of the wavelength of the highest signal frequency contained in the signal.

-In case of digital signals, the fastest rise/fall time of a signal pulse is the most important parameters as it defines the transition time from one logic level to another logic level – basically, the transition time of the data bit.
+In case of digital signals, the fastest rise/fall time of a signal pulse is the most important parameter.
+It defines the transition time from one logic level to another logic level.
+Basically, the transition time of the data bit.
 For digital signals, the critical length lc is defined as the line length over which the signal propagation time is half of the fastest rise/fall time of the signal pulses.